Interview answer drill

 Interview summary

 Angular DI is hierarchical: services are resolved by walking up the injector tree.
 Where you provide a service determines how many instances exist.
 Many real-world bugs come from accidentally creating multiple instances by providing a service in a component or lazy-loaded route when you expected a singleton.
+In standalone Angular, route providers are especially important because they create an EnvironmentInjector for that branch.

 Similar questions